Changissnz/selfinterest/README.md

 same for the political self, regardless of their being the ruler or the challenger: power.
 Obtaining if not retaining power in their wanted form.

+## More on philosophies of self-interest #36

+The artificial axiom can never be on the same low-level of natural instantiation as the axiom, the unit of source for the cause, the indisputable principle of the natural world, a world that behaves and appears less natural by the constructs and mannerisms devised and adhered to by sentient beings, based on their will.
+These constructs and mannerisms do reason to be arbitrary because of the premise that they can exist or be actualized because of natural law, but they are based on reasoning very unlike the indisputability of natural law, in the way of abidement to the axiom's constant dynamic and the universal formula for the cause, such as the condition/s that consistently activate the axiom's actualization.
+There is no inherent consistency in the actualization (execution, usage) of the artificial axiom; the artificial axiom is a design by sentience to be used for the orders and constructs established by sentience.
+Any principle past the hard sciences, and especially past economic principles of finiteness, zero-sum, and cooperation as non-zero sum is an artificial construct derived from an impure combinatorial fusing of socially acceptable views, still requiring the voluntary will to be actualized, and the indisputable natural.
+The artificial axiom does not automatically act, as in autonomous systems that rely on consistency in the makings of their automation as effect from the cause that impacts them.
+There is will involved in order for the artificial axiom to bear relevance.